AI’s Next Personalization Frontier: Local Experiences

 The Crucial Role of AI Localization

 The solution is for businesses to incorporate proper AI localization services.
 Localization requires high-quality training data that reflects the way that people speak, sound, and express themselves – and lots of it.
-AI localization as defined by Pactera EDGE fully encompasses language and voice AI data processing, spanning well over just natural language processing technologies like machine translation and speech to text into market-specific product and merchandise search relevance AI, locale- and language-aware multimedia recommendation engines, culturalized image search, human-centered chatbots and AI-powered locale-relevant corporate training solutions.
+AI localization as defined by Pactera EDGE fully encompasses language, image, and voice AI data services, including multilingual corpora creation for natural language processing solutions, e.g. machine translation and speech-to-text engines, content curation for market-specific product and merchandise search relevance, data collection for locale- and language-aware multimedia recommendation engines, culturalized image search support, human-centered chatbots development and AI-powered locale-relevant eLearning solutions.

 When all those many moving parts are managed well, businesses achieve the benefits of AI trained on hyperlocal content and in-market user experiences-generated data.
 For example, Swisscom successfully developed a multilingual platform to serve trilingual customers with highly tailored digital experiences.
 Through measuring international customers’ behavior data to support internal decisions, such as which colors to avoid on banners and where and in which language calls to action should be placed the reported average digital marketing efficiency increased by 40 percent.